-The initiative for a law school started with the appointment of Professor T Henry Ellis as a lecturer in Law to the European Studies department in 1974 who developed a law option as part of the revised BA degree in European Studies.
+The initiative for a law school at the University of Limerick started with the appointment of Professor T Henry Ellis as a lecturer in Law to the European Studies department in 1974 who developed a law option as part of the revised BA degree in European Studies.

 As the number of specialist faculty grew, a re-organisation of the European Studies department in 1987 created two constituent departments: European Integration & Administration (EIA) and Languages & Social Studies within the College of Humanities.
 Law was located within the EIA department.

 In 1992, the EIA department was further divided by establishing a third department of Law & Insurance within the College under the leadership of Prof. Ellis.
 In 1993, the insurance faculty was transferred to